 29 February 2020

-The sixth and most recent Must Be Won draw was also for Powerball’s biggest ever jackpot: $50 million.
+The sixth Must Be Won draw was also for Powerball’s biggest ever jackpot: $50.2 million.
 Following unprecedented demand for tickets in the run up to the record-breaking draw, two players split the top prize.
 One of the ticket holders was a mother from Hawke’s Bay who came forward to claim her prize anonymously just a couple of days later, while the other was an online player from Auckland.

 9 November 2016

 The $44 million jackpot won by one ticket holder on this date broke the record for the biggest ever Powerball win.
-A Must Be Won draw was held but it wasn’t needed as one lucky ticket holder matched all the numbers to win the jackpot.
+A Must Be Won draw was held but a rolldown wasn't needed as one lucky ticket holder matched all the numbers to win the jackpot.
 The winners remained anonymous but it was revealed that they were a couple from the Hibiscus Coast in Auckland.

 9 July 2016